For a better experience, keep your browser up to date. Check here for latest versions.

 I felt a spark of inspiration when Christine Sy and Rita Dhamoon were discussing how race is a social construct and whiteness is essentially the default to which all other forms of being are expected or forced to aspire to.
 They explained that when you are “white” you don’t really have anything to be detached from, at least when it comes to race, as you are considered “normal” by Western society and all other “races” are constructed to deviate from that norm.
 Framing this as “white supremacy” shows how colonization works, in part, through an ongoing process of alienation from our: selves, families, kin networks, friends, lands, languages, foods… our very ways of understanding reality in all its forms.

 Much of the work I do to decolonize my own life, not to mention my work with Animikii, is about doing my part to pick up all the pieces of our Peoples that ongoing colonialism scatters to the wind and finding ways to reconnect them again.
 Here’s an example of how deep this goes: if you look up alienation on the Merriam-Webster dictionary - it’s antonym is Reconciliation.
 On the same website, the second definition of Reconciliation is, “the Roman Catholic sacrament of penance”.
 It’s pretty difficult, if not impossible, to decolonize using the very tools that to continue to alienate us.
-Canada as a structure is racist, we have an Indian Act, after all, so even though racism isn’t real, objectively speaking, its very real in its effect.
+Canada as a structure is racist.
+We have an Indian Act, after all, so even though race is a construct, racism is very real in its effect.
 Colonization and racism reinforce each other.
 In many ways, racism justifies colonialism and colonialism reifies race.
 It’s a nasty cycle.

 It’s easy to get stuck in our professional or personal grooves and refrain from venturing outside our daily bubbles.
 Since decolonization is about reconnecting, not reconciling, taking the time to expand our circle is invaluable.
 Solidarity can’t be performed through solitude, and taking part in safe spaces to meet future friends is always worthwhile, even if it’s not convenient at the time.
 We’re all busy, but we also need to recognize and appreciate that we have the privilege to be able to have these discussions in the first place.